What's Included in The Animal Connection?

 Through this video lesson filmed at a northern New Mexico sanctuary, students learn of the special needs and responsibilities of caring for farmed animals.
 The ranch manager introduces some animals residing at the Sherpa’s Farm and shares their background stories.
 Students visually experience the extent of the daily chores necessary to care for these animals humanely.

-Animal Connection, Jr.: Reading to Dogs
+The Animal Connection, Jr.: Reading to Dogs

 This special, lighthearted lesson features Thad, a 3rd-grader who reads to a group of curious canines in a library setting.
 Education Outreach Director Sherry Mangold talks with Thad about greyhounds used in racing and how these sensitive animals need families who will protect and care for them.
 Thad reads a book titled Pele’s Forever Home, a true story about a former racing greyhound, to the attentive “class” of dogs, who smile, bark, and wag their tales in enjoyment.
 The message provided through this lesson encourages the viewer to adopt a companion animal from a reputable rescue or shelter.